 OLLI at UVA – Zoom Instructions

-The first thing you need to do as soon as you have a chance is Get Zoom.
+We encourage you to get Zoom as soon as possible.
 If you haven’t used Zoom before, it should take under 5 minutes to set it up.

 If you are planning on using a laptop or desktop, the first time you click on a Zoom link it will download a free and secure program to your computer.
 Here’s a link to use to start that process: https://zoom.us/j/446102400